homezhan/artoolkit-docs/Marker_Training/marker_multi.md

 -   ARAppOSG
 -   ARAppMovie

 In ARToolKit for Android, any app using the ARBaseLib library or its underlying native implementation, ARWrapper, supports multimarker tracking without any further work by the developer.
 The code is provided in the ARMarkerMulti C++ class.
-Thus, the following examples include support for multimarker tracking, as well as other markers types:
+Thus, the following examples include support for multimarker tracking, as well as other marker types:

 -   ARSimple
 -   ARSimpleInteraction